‘Halt! Who comes there?’

 The Ceremony Of The Keys

-Our guide, Lisa, shared some more fascinating history about the ceremony.
-She explained that there’s a secret password that changes at 3pm every day.
-It’s mainly just to maintain the tradition, but all Warders on duty receive the password in case they are challenged as legitimate guards.
+Our private tour guide, Lisa, shared some more fascinating history about the ceremony.
+She explained that there’s a secret password that changes at 3 pm every day.
+This is mainly a ceremonial tradition, but all Warders on duty receive the password in case anyone challenges them as legitimate guards.

-If it’s important to you to see the whole thing, try to be close to the Yeoman Warder at the end of the tour so that you can get the best front-row spot possible.
+Around 40-50 members of the general public watch the Ceremony of the Keys under escort each night We ended up quite far from the front, so the boys and I couldn’t see very much of the ceremony.
+If you want to be sure of seeing the whole process, try to be close to the Yeoman Warder at the end of the tour so you can get the best front-row spot possible.

-Our tour started at 8.30pm, and I was worried that the boys wouldn’t be able to handle the late finish.
-But they were brilliant throughout the two-tour, stayed quiet during the ceremony, and only started to get crabby and tired in the Uber back to the hotel.
+We started our tour at 8.30 pm, and I worried that the boys wouldn’t be able to handle the late finish.
+But they were brilliant throughout the two-hour tour, stayed quiet during the ceremony, and only started to get crabby and tired in the Uber back to the hotel.

 What To Wear At The Tower Of London

-The private tour is pretty casual so feel free to wear whatever clothing you feel comfortable in.
+The private tour is pretty casual and there’s no set dress code, so feel free to wear whatever clothing you feel comfortable in.

 Flat shoes are a must when you’re exploring London.
-You’ll be walking on a lot of uneven cobblestones and some steep inclines at the Tower of London, so comfortable walking shoes or trainers are recommended.
+You’ll be walking on a lot of uneven cobblestones and some steep inclines at the Tower of London, so I recommend wearing comfortable walking shoes or trainers.

 Layering two thin pairs of lightweight socks will help avoid blisters on long days walking around London.

-Of course, London is known for its changeable weather, so a lightweight rainproof jacket is always a must, even if you’re visiting in summer!
+Of course, London is famous for its changeable weather, so a lightweight rainproof jacket is always a must, even if you’re visiting in summer!

 Tips For A Private Tour Of The Tower Of London